tushaar82/VELOX-v4/docs/phase_1_foundation.md

 ## Phase Overview

 Phase 1 establishes the core infrastructure and basic functionality for the Velox algotrading system.
-This phase focuses on setting up the development environment, database, authentication, and basic frontend structure, along with Kafka cluster setup for high-throughput messaging.
+This phase focuses on setting up the development environment, database, authentication, and basic frontend structure, along with the FastAPI gateway for existing components.

 ## Duration: 3 Weeks